ConnorXCX/Portfolio/README.md

 # Portfolio

-Portfolio for Connor Noel Thomas AKA ConnorXCX
+Portfolio for Connor Thomas a.k.a.
+ConnorXCX

 Deployed Site: https://connorxcx-portfolio.netlify.app